Thank you for applying for an account with Direct Wholesale Supplies Pty Ltd.

 • to conduct business processing functions including providing personal information to our related bodies corporate, contractors, service providers or other third parties;

-• for the administrative, marketing (including direct marketing), planning, product or service development, quality control and research purposes of [SHERRIFF PTY LTD], its related bodies corporate, contractors or service providers;
+• for the administrative, marketing (including direct marketing), planning, product or service development, quality control and research purposes of [DIRECT WHOLESALE SUPPLIES PTY LTD], its related bodies corporate, contractors or service providers;

 • to provide your updated personal information to our related bodies corporate, contractors or service providers;